Jeeemi/Columbia-Hack/README.md

 # Columbia-Hack
-Window 3 is the main file used to start the program.
+Window 3.py is the main file used to start the program.

+Created by Abdul Ganiyuajani, Jimmy Huang, and Terry Ly